 A short rest/nap can be a great supplement to insufficient sleep at night, especially as you age, if have an irregular work schedule, or if you have caregiving duties at night.
 And anyone could have a rough night for any reason: a windy night, an emergency phone call in the middle of the night, a neighborhood cat fight, etc. In those cases, a longer “recovery” rest/nap may be in order.
 So decide the purpose of your rest/nap: take the edge off a little daytime sleepiness (shorter), or recover from an exceptionally rough night for reasons out of your control (longer).
 When in doubt, keep the rest/nap short just to be safe.

-Do you struggle frequently with getting to sleep or do you wake up for long periods of time at night and have difficulty returning to sleep?
+Do you struggle frequently with getting to sleep or do you wake up at night and have difficulty returning to sleep?
 Are you working with your doctor to get off sleeping medication?
-Or convinced you’ve tried everything to help your sleep?
+Or are you convinced you’ve tried everything to help your sleep?

 In the ISR research, over a number of these repeated sleep trials, the subjects “learned” what it took to fall asleep.
 All of the research subjects were able to get off (and stay off) their sleeping medication, and the majority of them rated themselves as “good” sleepers for months afterward.
 The researchers concluded that the subjects with chronic insomnia learned to perceive becoming sleepy/falling asleep better.

-Sleep training can help you relearn what it feels like to fall asleep, enhancing your awareness of those internal sleep cues I talked about earlier.
-And sleep training can lead to much greater confidence in your sleep, which reduces worry and anxiety about sleep, and for many, reduces or eliminates reliance on sleeping medication.
+Sleep training can help you relearn what it feels like to get sleepy and fall asleep, enhancing your awareness of those internal sleep cues I talked about.
+Sleep training can enhance the effectiveness of sleep coaching (see next section below), leading to much greater confidence in your sleep, which reduces worry and anxiety about sleep.
+For many, this ultimately reduces or eliminates reliance on medication or supplements for sleep.

-As trouble sleeping can be a very personal thing, I am happy to offer online 1-1 sleep coaching.
-This is easy, convenient, affordable, but most of all effective.
-With over 30 years helping people with sleep troubles, I can usually help you make significant progress in just a couple coaching sessions.
-Just drop me a note at www.microsleepsolutions.com if you’re interested!
+As trouble sleeping can be a very individual and personal thing, I am happy to offer online 1-1 sleep coaching.
+With over 30 years helping people with sleeping trouble, I can usually help you make significant progress in just a couple of coaching sessions.
+Drop me a note at www.microsleepsolutions.com if you’re interested!

 All For Now

 I sincerely hope you found some helpful information!
-Sleep and wake are one big 24-hour cycle, so remember to take a long-term approach when working on your sleep.
+Sleep and wake are one big 24-hour cycle, so remember to take a long-term approach with your sleep.
 As I like to say, you’ll sleep every night of your life – there’s no big hurry!